-• A general stabilization commitment has been established to offset unexpected revenue shortfalls and unanticipated expenditures.
-This commitment is calculated as six months of the total budgeted services and supplies.
-The commitment may be used when a loss of revenue occurs, such as if the state of California ceases allocations of property taxes for special districts, funding for the adopted budget during cash flow deficits due to timing of revenue receipt, or a natural disaster.
-This general stabilization commitment is fully funded and has a balance of \$294,597 as of June 30, 2023.
+- A sand fill stabilization commitment has been established to fund periodic sand fills in conjunction with the U.S. Army Corps.
+As of June 30, 2024, this commitment has a balance of \$100,000. - A revetment stabilization commitment has been established to accumulate reserves that may be used for future revetment/storm damage repair and construction deemed necessary as a result of a natural disaster.
+As of June 30, 2024, this commitment has a balance of \$50,000. - A general stabilization commitment has been established to offset unexpected revenue shortfalls and unanticipated expenditures.
+This commitment is calculated as approximately six months of the total budgeted services and supplies.
+The commitment may be used when a loss of revenue occurs, such as if the state of California ceases allocations of property taxes for special districts or to fund the adopted budget during cash flow deficits due to timing of revenue receipt.
+This general stabilization commitment is fully funded and has a balance of \$77,701 as of June 30, 2024. - An emergency storm commitment has been established for future emergency storm damage repair and construction deemed necessary as a result of a storm.
+As of June 30, 2024, this commitment has a balance of \$75,000.